Introduce yourself as an author

 Create a patch and send it to us

-After you are happy with your changes, create a patch:
+After you are happy with your changes, create a patch.
+First, commit your changes, making sure to write a sensible commit message: